-Anita previously taught high school English for over ten years.
+Anita is Director of Secondary Teacher Education at Bates and previously taught high school English for over ten years.
 In the past, she has taught a wide variety of ages and abilities, from first graders in Jersey City, NJ, through adult learners, teaching subjects as diverse as French and Alternative Education programming.

-She has mentored many new and student teachers, has presented statewide workshops on classroom management, and continues to teach distance education courses through St. Joseph College in Standish, Maine.
+She has mentored many new and student teachers, and has presented statewide workshops on a wide range of topics, including autism in the classroom, special education topics and laws, and classroom management.
+In addition to her work at Bates, she teaches distance education courses through St. Joseph’s College in Standish, Maine.

 Anita lives in Auburn with her husband and five children.